tables

 Retrieves the value at

-call.sharedTable.withValue(key, value) do: # block is executed only if ``key`` in ``t`` value.name = "username" value.uid = 1000
+t[key].valuecan be modified in the scope of thewithValuecall.sharedTable.withValue(key, value) do: # block is executed only if ``key`` in ``t`` value.name = "username" value.uid = 1000

-Source Edit template withValue[A; B](t: var Table[A, B]; key: A; value, body1, body2: untyped)
+Source Edit template withValue[A; B](t: var Table[A, B]; key: A; value, body1, body2: untyped)-

 Retrieves the value at

-call.table.withValue(key, value) do: # block is executed only if ``key`` in ``t`` value.name = "username" value.uid = 1000 do: # block is executed when ``key`` not in ``t`` raise newException(KeyError, "Key not found")
+t[key].valuecan be modified in the scope of thewithValuecall.table.withValue(key, value) do: # block is executed only if ``key`` in ``t`` value.name = "username" value.uid = 1000 do: # block is executed when ``key`` not in ``t`` raise newException(KeyError, "Key not found")

 Source Edit